 This terraced house in Plymouth, Devon, (built circa 1890) had serious structural issues.

-The Render was literally falling off in chunks, the bay window was collapsing, and it had bad penetrating damp!
+The Render was literally falling off in chunks, the bay window and the front elevation were collapsing, and it had bad penetrating damp!

 It badly needed Repairs and rendering.